astronomer/airflow-guides/guides/google-analytics-to-redshift.md

 ---
-title: "Google Analytics API to Redshift"
+title: "Google Analytics API to Redshift with Airflow"
 description: "Use Airflow to ingest data from the Google Analytics API to Redshift"
 date: 2018-05-21T00:00:00.000Z
 slug: "google-analytics-to-redshift"